bheimbu/evolutionary_ecology/docs/source/introduction.rst

 ----------------

 .. note::
-  The course structure reflects that of a mini research project.
+  The course is structured like a :ref:`Mini_research_Project`.

-In the :ref:`first-week` you will learn about the soil systems and deal with some of its inhabitants.
-You will collect mites (see :ref:`how-to-sample` ⛏ ) and determine them with the help of a stereomicroscope.
+In the :ref:`first-week`, you will explore soil systems and their inhabitants.
+You’ll collect mites (see :ref:how-to-sample ⛏) and identify them using a stereomicroscope.
 The collected mites will also be used for DNA extraction and sequencing.

-During the :ref:`second-week`, you will learn the most important tools to analyse molecular data and you will get an introduction into the basics of molecular phyogenetics.
-Phylogenetics can be a very helpful tool to structure your data and to investigate open research questions.
+In the :ref:`second-week`, you will learn essential tools for analyzing molecular data and be introduced to the fundamentals of molecular phylogenetics.
+Phylogenetics is a valuable tool for structuring data and exploring research questions.

-The :ref:`third-week` is dedicated to you and your own :ref:`Mini_research_Project`.
-In the first two weeks you will learn everything to come up with your own research question.
-You will collect your own data (:ref:`first-week`), and learn how to use public databases, as well as methods for investigating a scientific hypothesis (:ref:`second-week`).
-You will work together in groups -- small research teams --, to delegate and organise your research project efficiently.
-At the last day of the course, you will present your :ref:`Mini_research_Project`.
+The :ref:`third-week` is dedicated to your own :ref:`Mini_research_Project`.
+By the end of the first two weeks, you will have the knowledge to develop your own research question.
+You will collect your own data (:ref:`first-week`), utilize public databases, and apply methods to investigate a scientific hypothesis (:ref:`second-week`).
+Working in small research teams, you will efficiently organize and delegate tasks within your project.
+On the final day of the course, you will present your :ref:`Mini_research_Project`.

 Goals
 -----